Online Quote Call Now

 What are the disadvantages of plastic oil storage tanks?

-• Weak – exposure to sunlight can degrade and weaken the plastic, making it less suitable for the outdoors
+• Weak – Exposure to sunlight can degrade and weaken the plastic, making it less suitable for the outdoors

-• Soft material – it can become damaged onsite and is more prone to theft as it’s easier to drill a hole into the tank
+• Soft material – It can become damaged onsite and is more prone to theft as it’s easier to drill a hole into the tank

 Metal oil storage tanks